 Scan your body to detect areas of tension and discomfort.
 Change positions if you feel stiff or get a cramp.
 You’ll eliminate distractions from your practice and protect your body from injury.

-Myth #3: You must sit in full lotus position at all times
+Myth #3: You must sit in a full lotus position at all times

 Take a seat that’s comfortable for you.